 In 1978, Steve moved to North Carolina, where he worked as Staff Attorney then Director of Farmworker Legal Services of NC.
 After the federal government imposed restrictions of Legal Services representation, Steve and Travis Payne formed Edelstein & Payne in 1982.

-Steve's practice emphasizes civil rights, workers compensation, personal injury, and workplace torts and education.
-He also represents protesters defending criminal charges.
+Steve's practice emphasized civil rights, workers compensation, personal injury, and workplace torts and education.
+He also represented protesters defending criminal charges.

 Steven has been active in community groups in North Carolina, including work as a cooperating attorney with the ACLU, working with the North Carolina Occupational Safety and Health Project, the Center for Woman Economic Alternatives, and recently with Occupy Raleigh.

 Mr. Edelstein has worked on several important North Carolina cases, including Pritchard v.
-Elizabeth City, he represented the Enloe Six, counsel for an Anson County community group opposing hazardous waste dumping, and extensive work representing members of Black Workers for Justice.
+Elizabeth City.
+He represented the Enloe Six, was counsel for an Anson County community group opposing hazardous waste dumping, and has performed extensive work representing members of Black Workers for Justice.

 As of Fall 2019, Mr. Edelstein has changed his status with the North Carolina State Bar to inactive.
 He is effectively retired and no longer practices law, but remains an office presence and available for his wise counsel.